-For the first four games in the pack, players take turns removing one or two counters (or sometimes one, two, or three counters) from the game board.
+For the first four games in the pack, players take turns removing one or two counters (or sometimes up to three counters) from the game board.
 The student who removes the last counter loses.
 The other player wins!

-For games four through eight, students take turns removing one or two counters (or sometimes one, two, or three counters) from the game board.
+For games five through eight, students take turns removing one or two counters (or sometimes up to three counters) from the game board.
 This time, the player who removes the last counter wins!
 Don't let the subtle change fool you!
 This small difference in the rules creates a new challenge in thinking skills as students strategize their final moves.

-Players take turns moving their game pieces one, two, three, or four spaces on the game board.
+For the last two games players take turns moving their game pieces one, two, three, or four spaces on the game board.
 The player who lands on the last space wins the game!